-Whilst you're out and about, remember let's be respectful and patient of others.
-Let's keep as safe as possible by following social distancing measures.
+Whilst you're out and about, remember let's be respectful and patient of others, and let's keep as safe as possible.

 Millennium Bridge

 Completed in 2001, Millennium Bridge rapidly became one of the most popular walking and cycling routes in York.
 At night the bridge looks particularly picturesque as it is illuminated by lights which constantly change colour.